 - Add the stock, passata and chopped tomatoes to the pan and stir.
 Simmer covered for 1 and 1/4 hours.

-- Give the ragu a stir, season with salt and pepper and simmer for a further 30 minutes uncovered.
+- Give the ragu a stir, season with salt and pepper and simmer for a further 30 minutes uncovered, to reduce and thicken the sauce.
 Leave to rest for 15 minutes whilst you cook to pasta.

 - Mix the ragu with the pasta and finish with a little grated cheese and chopped parsley.